-For Northern Powergrid, the magnitude of losses equates to roughly two terawatt-hours (TWh) per year, and the associated carbon emissions equates to roughly 94 per cent of our total business carbon footprint (when considering scope 1, 2 and 3; and over 98% when considering only Scope 2 emissions).
-When expressed as a percentage of the total energy entering the network, losses are approximately six per cent.
+For Northern Powergrid, the magnitude of losses equates to just under two and a half terawatt-hours (TWh) per year, and the associated carbon emissions equates to roughly 94 per cent of our total business carbon footprint (when considering scope 1, 2 and 3; and over 98% when considering only Scope 2 emissions1).
+When expressed as a percentage of the total energy entering the network, losses are approximately seven per cent.
 This energy that is 'lost' needs to be generated, and therefore has a financial and carbon impact.
 We take our role seriously in ensuring losses are as low as reasonably practicable.